Scientists discover more water on moon than previously thought | DW | 26.10.2020

 The discovery raises the tantalizing prospect that astronauts on future missions could tap into these resources for drinking and making rocket fuel.

-"We believe this will help expand the possible landing sites for future lunar missions seeking water, opening up real estate previously considered 'off limits' for being bone dry,'' Hayne told The Associated Press.

 Co-author Casey Honniball of the Hawaii Institute of Geophysics and Planetology said the water might be trapped in glass beads, or another substance that safeguards it from the harsh lunar environment.
-He said that if the water was found to be "abundant enough in certain locations," astronauts might be able to use it as a resource for human exploration.
+He said that if the water is found to be "abundant enough in certain locations," astronauts may be able to use it as a resource for human exploration.

 Scientists believe the moon's water came from comets, asteroids, interplanetary dust, the solar wind or lunar volcanic eruptions.
 According to Hayne, researchers will have a better understanding of the sources "if we can get down on the surface and analyze samples of the ice."

-The US wants NASA to put astronauts back on the moon by 2024 as part of its Artemis program.
+Washington wants NASA to put astronauts back on the moon by 2024 .
+The space agency has said it wants its new moon-landing program to be sustainable.

 mvb/msh (AP, AFP)